District Facts

 Total Building Net Square Feet (NSF): 6,870,675

-As the first Technical College operated by St. Johns County School District, this accredited school has 26 programs of study ranging from automotive services to medical assisting.
-To learn more about the school and its programs, please visit http://fctc.edu/.
+As the first Technical College operated by St. Johns County School District, this accredited school has 19 full-time programs of study ranging from automotive services to practical nursing and firefighter/EMT.
+To learn more about the school and its programs, please visit the First Coast Technical College (FCTC) website.

 The St. Johns County School District is fully accredited as a quality school system by the Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI), a division of AdvancED Accreditation.
 AdvancED Accreditation is the highest level of accreditation that a school system can receive.